gnudo/source-size-calculator/README.md

 ## Roadmap

-Following points still remain to be added:
+With version 1.1.0, all functions have been implemented that were originally planned.
+As we are continuing to work with the tools, small fixes etc. will be applied when necessary.

-- rebase `functions` and `examples` folders to reduce redundancies
+Remaing functions to be added in an eventual future 1.2.0 release are the following:
-- determine magnification from experimental data automatically
+- determine magnification from experimental data automatically.